This article is intended as an overview of the contents of a separation agreement.

-The agreement first seeks to outline the relationship background: the names of the separating couple making the agreement, how long they've been living together and any children of the relationship or outside of it.
-It also states the date of the separation when the agreement will come into effect.
+The agreement first seeks to outline the relationship background: the names of the separating couple making it, how long they've been living together and any children of the relationship or outside of it.
+It also states the date of the separation when it will come into effect.

-In order for the agreement to be taken seriously by both parties and by the law it is essential that it clearly states the principles under which you are making the agreement.
+In order for the agreement to be taken seriously by both parties and by the law it is essential that it clearly states the principles under which you are making it.
 This is where you acknowledge that the agreement is a true reflection of your intentions.

 There are three basic principles that make a separation agreement likely to be upheld in court.